Some Ferris State University students have been granted fellowships to spend their summer gaining valuable research experience.

 and the Role of Women in Ancient Tuscany” with Rachel Foulk, assistant professor of

-Art History and Humanities (College of Arts and Sciences)
+Art History and Humanities (College of Arts, Sciences and Education)

 - Lauren Clements, of Alto, Biotechnology major: “Autofluorescent Melanocyte Damage Probe Test” with

-James Hoerter, professor of Biology (College of Arts and Sciences)
+James Hoerter, professor of Biology (College of Arts, Sciences and Education)